LattePandaTeam/Docs/content/1st_edition/os.md

 ![IMG_8422(20180330-111133)](https://i.imgur.com/rWVkog7.jpg)

-Step 16: The system will reboot after installation successfully.
+Step 16: The system will reboot after successful installation.
 Notice to remove the USB storage following the installation guide.

 Step 17: For first time login, please check the password below: